Rudi Dolezal

-For his work in the music industry, he was nominated for two Grammy Awards.
+For his work in the music industry, Dolezal was nominated for two Grammy Awards.
 He is the recipient of three Romy Awards and two Rose d'Ors.
 Among his best known works are the documentary Freddie Mercury – The Untold Story (2000), which earned him his second Grammy Award nomination, the documentary TV series Weltberühmt in Österreich – 50 Jahre Austropop (2006), and Whitney: Can I Be Me (2017), a documentary film co-directed by Dolezal and created from more than one hundred hours of footage filmed by Dolezal in 1999.

 Early life

 Dolezal was born in Vienna on 5 February 1958.
 He grew up in Vienna's 19th district.
 He was trained in classical music, but always had a passion for rock 'n' roll.
 After graduating from high school, Dolezal studied journalism, political science and law.

 He started to work in the film industry at 17.
-Unbeknown to him, he would go on to direct thousands of music videos and live concerts.
 In the 1970s he worked as a TV reporter in his native Vienna.
 He worked as a freelancer for ORF and was a journalist for "Kurier", "Wiener" and "Basta".